Steve132/divify/README.md

 	</div>

 This is just syntactic sugar, but the syntactic sugar is MUCH more readable with a much higher signal to noise ratio.
+This is really useful for quickly prototyping designs (which can be copied as HTML in production) OR used directly in production!

 ## Syntax
 The overall syntax is `<token1> <token2> ... <token3> {}` for each element, where token can be